 Adults primarily seek orthodontic treatment for cosmetic, corrective and restorative reasons.
 Because adult jawbones have stopped growing, the timing of when to see an orthodontist depends on desire, and in many cases the dental or medical necessity.

-• Can help prevent or reduce further bone loss around teeth
+• Prevented or reduced bone loss around teeth

-• Improves ability of the dentist to restore missing teeth
+• Improved ability of the dentist to restore missing teeth

-• Improves aesthetics for a better smile and facial appearance
+• Improved aesthetics for a better smile and facial appearance

 What should not hold any adult back from seeking treatment is age.
 Because age is simply a number, every year more and more adults seek orthodontic advice, care, and treatment with great results.